 If you have just paid into a bank account not belonging to the Dutch tax office, contact your bank right away.
 In certain situations, your bank may be able to block the transfer.

 Phishing is a cybercrime in which a target or targets are contacted by email, telephone or text message by someone posing as a legitimate institution to lure individuals into providing sensitive data such as personally identifiable information, banking and credit card details, and passwords.
 The information is then used to access important accounts and can result in identity theft and financial loss.

 Typically, malicious messages may contain one or more of the following characteristics:

-- Poorly worded Dutch (tax office letters are almost exclusively stated in Dutch.
+- Poorly-worded Dutch (tax office letters are almost exclusively in Dutch.
 Any other language is suspicious)

 - Typically, you are about to receive a surprise refund or payment request

-- Sender's e-mail address domain is not equal to 'belastingdienst.nl'
+- The sender's e-mail address is not within the domain 'belastingdienst.nl'

-- You are asked to following a link or download an attachment (Don't do that!)
+- Your are asked to follow a link or download an attachment (Do not do this!)